F-Bafti/F-Bafti.github.io/_posts/2025-11-13-Lets-build-GPT.md

 # Self Attention

+# Self Attention

 So far with this matrix multiplication, we are doing a simple average over all the previous tokens.
 But we dont want it to be like this, different tokens might get info from specific tokens.
-In this method, each token will have a query and a key matrix.
+In this method, each token will have a query, key and a value matrix.
 Then we perform a dot product between the key of one token with respect to the query of all the other tokens.

 Query vector roughly speaking is : What am I looking for!

 Key vector roughly speaking is: What do I contain!

+value vector roughly speaking is : What I will communicate to you (in this specific head)!

 When we do a dot product, then dot product will be come the "wei" matrix.
 Now if the query and key dot product results in a high value, then it means that those two tokens are attending to each other.

 ```
 torch.manual_seed(1337)